bu4er88/other/README.md

+This repo contains some code that may be useful for me.

-In this repo I saved some tasks from this course: https://stepik.org/course/72969/
+Also, in this repo I saved some tasks from one cool Python-OOP course: https://stepik.org/course/72969/.

-Code may contains some desctiption in Russian
+Code may contains some desctiption in Russian.